facebook/docusaurus/website/docs/configuration.md

 <!-- TODO: currently these fields are only used in GH Pages, what about other deployment services such as Netlify -->

-You may also check the [Deployment docs](deployment.md) for more information about the fields.
+You may also check the [deployment docs](deployment.md) for more information about the fields.

-### Themes, Plugins, and Presets Configurations
+### Themes, Plugins, and Presets configurations

 _This section is a work in progress.
 [Welcoming PRs](https://github.com/facebook/docusaurus/issues/1640)._